EzeChiappero/EzeChiappero/README.md

 - 👋 Hi, I’m @EzeChiappero
 - 👀 I’m interested in Data Analysis, especially applied to finance.
 I invest (and live) with a value approach.
-Love nature, I live in the fields, working remotely.
+Love nature, I live in the mountains, working remotely.
 - 🌱 I’m currently learning SQL, R, and Python for Data Analysis (Pandas, Matplotlib)
 - 💞️ I’m looking to collaborate on Finance, Agribusiness problems.
 - 📫 How to reach me enchiappero@gmail.com